msabramo/python_setuptools_extversion/README.md

 custom via an external program
 ------------------------------

-Generate version by executing an external program:
+To indicate an external command that should be called, enclose it in backquotes.

+For example:

 ```python
 setup(